Skip to content

 • More heat is retained in the atmosphere as more carbon dioxide is emitted

-• More heat leads to more moisture in the atmosphere
+• More heat leads to more moisture and energy in the atmosphere

-• More moisture in the atmosphere causes extreme precipitation and flooding worldwide
+• More moisture and energy in the atmosphere causes extreme precipitation and flooding worldwide

 • Preparation is key — get insurance, have a plan, make a bug-out bag, get your life in order